A Physics-Inspired Optimizer: Velocity Regularized Adam: Analysis

-Here, we analyze the behavior of VRAdam in the adaptive edge of stability regime compared to that of Adam.
-For this analysis, following \cite{cohen2024adaptivegradientmethodsedge}, we train a ResNet 32 architecture on CIFAR-10 for an image classification task, both with VRAdam and Adam.
+For this analysis, following \cite{cohen2024adaptivegradientmethodsedge}, we train a ResNet-32 architecture on CIFAR-10 for an image classification task, with VRAdam, Adam and SAM.
 The training is stopped as soon as the training loss falls below 0.1 or an accuracy of 0.97 is reached.
-In Fig. \ref{fig:figure2} (a) and (b), the training curves of VRAdam indicate faster convergence in both minimizing training loss as well as maximizing training accuracy as compared to Adam.
-The training curves are smooth for both optimizers.
-When juxtaposed with the sharpness comparison depicted in Fig. \ref{fig:figure2} (c), we observe that the maximum eigenvalue (sharpness) of the preconditioned Hessian of the loss, remains consistently lower due to the dynamic learning rate adjustments induced by VRAdam.
-We can empirically observe that this ``self-braking mechanism '' enables VRAdam to operate in a regime of optimal lower sharpness and escape sharp oscillations, leading to faster convergence.
-(The negative eigenvalues are likely artifacts of the power method used to compute the largest eigenvalue \citep{trefethen97}.)
+In Fig. \ref{fig:figure2} (a) and (b), the training curves of VRAdam indicate faster convergence in both minimizing training loss as well as maximizing training accuracy as compared to Adam and SAM, known for sharpness minimization.
+When juxtaposed with the sharpness comparison depicted in Fig. \ref{fig:figure2} (c), we observe that the maximum eigenvalue (sharpness) of the preconditioned Hessian of the loss, remains adaptable to faster convergence due to the dynamic learning rate adjustments induced by VRAdam.

-The effective learning rate of VRAdam is shown in Fig \ref{fig:figure2} (d).
-During the first 25 iterations, the learning rate dynamically increases close to the maximal value allowed LR and then proceeds to decrease while exhibiting oscillatory behavior as we converge to the minima.
+The effective learning rate of VRAdam is shown in Fig. \ref{fig:figure2} (d).
+During the first 25 iterations, the learning rate dynamically decreases before increasing close to the maximal value allowed LR as we converge to the minima.
 The bound on the minimal LR is not active in this example, while the base LR of Adam stays constant throughout training.
-As described in the seminal work of Schmidhuber \textit{et al.}, we note that minima with lower sharpness are associated with better generalization \cite{hochreiter1997flat, foret2021sharpnessaware}.
+As described in the seminal work of Schmidhuber \textit{et al.}, we note that minima with lower sharpness are associated with better generalization \citep{hochreiter1997flat, foret2021sharpnessaware}.
 We can also observe, that VRAdam's dynamic learning rate quickly moves to the maximal LR to exploit the loss landscape optimally, while exploiting the trade-off between the adaptive edge of stability and faster convergence.